Hook Story Offer - Formula

 Let’s say, you created a course that you know will make people more money.
 But there are countless course that has the same promise.
 What makes your offer special?

 Here’s the thing.
 If they come down to the offer section, it means, they are already interested in your solution thanks to the story hook you prepared.
-But you need to put extra push so that they take it now and not go for exploring something else.
-And I am not talking about the CTA.
-Your offer itself should be something so good that people cannot resist accepting it right away.

 So, what could be a good offer?